Deemak: Reception

 The film was premiered on 1 June 2025 at Nueplex Cinemas in Karachi.
 It grossed within two days, and continued to till 24 September 2025.

 Mishal Zarrar of Brandsynario appreciated film's performances, concept, storyline, cinematography, and sound design, while noted that the VFX could have been "far better".
 Similarly, for The Express Tribune, Manahil Tahira prasied the performances, however, stated that this "ghost story" is "haunted by its own potential" due to the "GTA-gameplay-style CGI ghosts".
 Sara Danial wrote in Dawn Images that the "visual effects are handled well" considering limited horror history in Pakistani cinema, and "it stays committed to its story" with its "restrained, atmospheric, and unsettling in ways that feel personal".

 Yousuf Mehmood of PakistaniCinema.net also criticized the VFX and runtime, but commented that it "manages to stay fresh" due to the "performances".
 In Dawn, Farheen Jawaid called it "an undercooked yet good-looking horror film", and despite having a "weaker" narrative and "unsatisfactory" climax, it is "one of the better ones from Pakistani cinema".
-Rabia Mughni of Fuchsia Magazine also praised the performances of the cast and crew for the "scene execution", but noted the need of an external "script doctoring".

 At the Shanghai Cooperation Organization Film Festival in China, the film won the award for Best Editing.